Green Spot (whiskey)

-Green Spot is a single pot still Irish whiskey, produced specifically for Mitchell & Son of Dublin by Irish Distillers at the Midleton Distillery in Cork, Ireland.
-Green Spot is one of the few remaining bonded Irish whiskeys.
-Along with Mitchell's three older offerings, Yellow Spot, Red Spot, and Blue Spot.
+Green Spot is a single pot still Irish whiskey, produced specifically for Mitchell & Son of Dublin by Irish Distillers at the Midleton Distillery in County Cork, Ireland.
+Green Spot is one of the few remaining bonded Irish whiskeys, along with Mitchell's three older offerings, Yellow Spot, Red Spot, and Blue Spot.
 It is one of only four whiskeys specifically produced for and sold by an independent wine merchant in Ireland.